 A proposal should not exceed 5 pages, including references.

 The International Programme Committee (IPC) pre-reviews the proposals.
 If necessary, the IPC provides feedback to the coordinators with the opportunity to revise the proposal until January 15th.
 During the First IPC meeting (February), the IPC decides on the acceptance of the Research Forums.

 If accepted, the final contribution for the conference proceedings (30 pages) must be handed in by May 1st.

 Proposals must include:

-- the title and focus of the Research Forum;
+- Topic, title, and focus of the Research Forum;

 Presentation and Proceedings

 Two 90-minute slots will be devoted to each Research Forum.
 The conference chairs are asked to schedule the slots subsequent whenever possible, although this cannot be guaranteed.

 The proposal and conference proceeding contribution should follow the PME formatting guidelines and must be in accordance with the PME publication ethics.
 The final contribution for the conference proceedings should not exceed 30 pages including references.